passionweb-manuel-schnabel/ai-seo-helper/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

-There are currently the following known issues/challenges:
+There are currently no known issues/challenges.

-   - `Allow multiple fields for text generation / dynamic expansion of fields not possible <https://github.com/passionweb-manuel-schnabel/ai-seo-helper/issues/4>`_

 If you encounter a problem please create a report at `issue tracker <https://github.com/passionweb-manuel-schnabel/ai-seo-helper/issues>`_.